-There is a whole industry built on taking the fat and flesh off
+There is thus a whole industry built on taking the fat and flesh off

 women's bones in order to meet these demanding standards.

-ideal beauty has shiny, glossy hair, and lots of it - but only on her
+ideal woman also has shiny, glossy hair, and lots of it - but only on her

 head, of course!
 Leg hair, underarm hair, any visible hairiness,

 even on the forearms but especially on the face - it all has to